11 Most Popular Tools for Logging and Monitoring API Calls

 8 - Amazon CloudWatch

 Amazon CloudWatch brings the proven logging and monitoring approaches on offer from Amazon.
+Amazon CloudWatch is one of the most flexible API monitoring tools available, offering robust logging and monitoring capabilities.
 This solution is relatively robust, but the main selling point is in the pricing model – CloudWatch is very flexible, offering pay-as-you-go, which allows for easy scaling.
 That being said, the solution is tooled specifically for the AWS API gateway, which makes it a hard sell to anyone not utilizing AWS systems.
 Because of the usage based nature of CloudWatch’s payment structure understanding the performance metric that eat your budget can help guide the decision to use CloudWatch for uptime monitoring or synthetic API monitoring.

 Benefits